So, you are thinking of joining a Cruising Club?........ Why Lymm?

 They are allocated in a manner which optimises the space that comes available by our Mooring Officer.

-Each member is responsible for the tidiness and grass care adjacent to their mooring.
+Each member is responsible for the tidiness and grass care along their mooring from the canal edge to the boundary fence/hedge/wall.

-If you wish to join or just want more information please contact our Membership Secretary.
+If you wish to join or just want more information please go to the Contact Us page.